eddieoz/reels-clips-automator/README.md

 # Reelsfy - Reels Clips Automator

+Introducing Isabella Reels, the intelligent core behind Reelsfy.
+Inspired by the popularity of Instagram Reels, Isabella is here to transform the way you create content.
+She's the sister bot to Marcelo Resenha, known for assisting with YouTube video editing.
+With Isabella's capabilities, you can now effortlessly turn longer videos into engaging Instagram Reels.

 Reelsfy is an advanced, AI-powered tool that automates the process of creating Instagram Reels from longer videos.
-It uses a combination of computer vision to track faces, the GPT model to identify the most engaging parts of the video, and the Whisper ASR system to generate subtitles.
+Isabella uses a combination of computer vision to track faces, the GPT model to identify the most engaging parts of the video, and the Whisper ASR system to generate subtitles.
 This open-source project is perfect for content creators looking to streamline their workflow and optimize content for virality.

 ## Features